Risa2422/Risa2422/README.md

-# Hi, I'm Risa!
+# Hi👋, I'm Risa!
 ### Based on Canada and passionate about coding 💻

-🇯🇵 Originally from Japan
+🇯🇵 Originally from Japan  cs
 💼 3 years experience using **C#** and **C++**
 📚 Currently learning HTML, CSS, Javascript